Maladaptive Assumptions in CBT

 Then, simply looking for “should”, “must”, “if-then” statements in our thinking will help us identify our maladaptive assumptions.

 However, most of the time, this is not easy.
 The reason is that the more strongly we believe in an assumption, the more difficult it is to query it.

-Instead, we usually accept these kind of assumptions as facts, and act on them undoubtly.
+Instead, we usually accept these kind of assumptions as FACTS, and act on them automatically.